Alluxio/alluxio/docs/en/Unit-Testing.md

 # How to write a unit test

 1\.
-If creating an instance of the class takes some work, create `@Before` and `@After` methods which handle setup and cleanup.
-These methods get run automatically before and after each unit test.
+If creating an instance of the class takes some work, create a `@Before` method to perform common setup.
+The `@Before` method gets run automatically before each unit test.
 Only do general setup which will apply to every test.
 Test-specific setup should be done locally in the tests that need it.
 In this example, we are testing a `BlockMaster`, which depends on a journal, clock, and executor service.
 The executor service and journal we provide are real implementations, and the `TestClock` is a fake clock which can be controlled by unit tests.

 ```java
 @Before